DraconDev/SamAI/tasks.md

 ## Done

+- No search bar where is it?
+We need it
+  - We can have Home - Search pane in the middle + Add in the corner
 - [x] the back to home button is in the rught place but we need to style it better, it could take up the whole space
   - this is almost perfect but i the button to take up the whole space, no rounded courses either, and make it more much cooler
   - make it have a much cooler icon and round corners